AdobeDocs/dynamic-media-classic.en/help/quick-start-image-sets.md

 >[!NOTE]
 >
->When you create an Image Set, Adobe recommends the following best practice guidelines and enforced limits.
+>When you create an Image Set, Adobe enforces the following limits.
 >
->* Number of duplicate assets per Image Set
+>* Number of duplicate assets per set: 20
->   * Best practice: 20
->   * Enforced limit: 20
->* Maximum number of pages per Image Set
+>* Maximum number of pages per set: 1000
->   * Best practice: 1000
->   * Exforced limit: 1000

 The following Image Sets Quick Start is designed to get you up and running quickly with Image Set techniques in Adobe Dynamic Media Classic.